gdbooks/GameAI/Chapter02/minmax.md

 #### The Algorithm

 The algorithm for minimax is simple, as it is just a recursive function!
+It follows these steps:

+* Try to make all valid moves
+  * If a move is terminal, evaluate it's value
+  * If a move is not terminal, recurse with the next player
+    * Set the value of the move to the value of the recursion
+  * Compare each move against the best move
+    * If the move is better, store it as the best move
+* Return the best move

+In code, this would look something like so:

 ```cs
 Move MiniMax(Player player, GameState gameState) {